PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 ### Server
 * You need a Piwik PRO account on the cloud or an on-premises setup which your mobile app will communicate with.
 For details, please visit the [Piwik PRO website](https://piwik.pro).
 * Create a new website (or app) in the Piwik PRO web interface.
-* Copy and note the Website ID from "Settings > Websites" and your server address.
+* Copy and note the Website ID from "Administration > Websites & apps" and your server address.

 ### Client
 #### Including the library